ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

   (``crate_server``);
 - the CRATE web site back-end (``crate_workers``);
 - a background task monitor, using Flower_ (``crate_monitor``).
+- demonstration source and destination MySQL databases for anonymisation

 Additionally, you can run a number of important one-off command using the ``crate`` Docker image.
 Apart from CRATE itself, this image also includes: